una87527/yun.han.wang/README.md

 I am a Ph.D. student in the [Department of East Asian Languages and Cultures at Indiana University Bloomington](https://ealc.indiana.edu/index.html).
 Advised by Professor [Chien-Jer Charles Lin](https://ealc.indiana.edu/people/core-faculty/lin-chien-jer-charles.html).
 Also, minor in Computational Linguistics at IU.
 I earned my Master's Degree in Chinese as a Second Language from National Taiwan Normal University, and my Bachelor's Degree is from the Department of Chinese Literature at National Cheng-Kung University.

 My primary research interests lie in **syntax-semantics**, **cognitive linguistics**, and **corpus linguistics**.
-I am currently focusing extensively on relative clauses and use corpus linguistics software and tools for efficient data analysis.
+I am currently focusing extensively on relative clauses and using corpus linguistics software and tools for efficient data analysis.

 ---